Costs of Moving

 If you have a bad back, a little too far over the hill, or for some other reason feel you are incapable of doing the heavy lifting, you will need help moving.
 Some people are lucky enough to have friends, family, or neighbors that are willing to help for free, for food, or for a little compensation.
 However, if you’re like me you might be cheap enough to risk back pain and damage to furniture to move almost everything by yourself.
 It mostly worked out.
 Thank goodness for furniture dollies!

 Katie wasn’t feeling too well when we moved, but she was a big help in doing as much as she could.
 I was hoping to avoid hiring laborers, which meant I needed a lot of time to do the work myself.
 I risked potential future medical costs – albeit, low possibility in my case – in order to not hire movers.
 It is important to know beforehand whether you’ll need extra help moving in your new place if it is up a flight of stairs, and whether your new place has doors large enough to fit your larger furniture.
 Otherwise you’re paying to move things for nothing.
-You actually can hire movers from Amazon Home Services, though, and even get a $30 Amazon Gift Card with your first service.
+You actually can hire movers from Amazon Home Services.

 4. Moving Tools